-I moved to Ayrshire and Arran to work as a 4 session GP Partner 2 years ago and consider it to be the best career choice I could have made.
+I moved to Ayrshire and Arran to work as a 4 session GP Partner in 2015 and consider it to be the best career choice I could have made.
 Prior to this I was a GP partner in south Glasgow and felt disappointed and demotivated, working within a restricted environment that lacked a desire to modernise.
 I felt as a 30 something GP with young children that I needed to take control of my career, capitalise on my enthusiasm before I had it drained, and saw an opportunity from which I have never looked back.

 I have now developed a portfolio career by taking on a position as a 2 session stakeholder for the health and social care partnership.
 With flexible working options to accommodate those with family, I have been able to manage my workload and meetings to suit, whilst broadening my understanding of healthcare commissioning, piloting new models for healthcare and spanning the boundary of different healthcare professions.
 This work involved inclusion on the Integration Joint Board and trips to London to see how other health boards are operating.